BenLachovitz/Dungen_Escape-Unity_game_development/README.md

-# Sword of Freedom
+# Dungen Escape

 ## Description

-**Sword of Freedom** is a thrilling first-person sword combat game set in the medieval era.
+**Dungen Escape** is a thrilling first-person sword combat game set in the medieval era.
 The player starts in a dungeon beneath a castle and must work their way through various levels, including a challenging boss fight, to ultimately escape to freedom.

 ## Game Mechanics